eric1foard/quick-budget/README.md

 -- User can delete fields (will this be possible?)
 -- User can edit fields (will this be possible?)

 ### Ideas
 - On dashboard - have loan calculator - enter loans and their interest, and enter a monthly payment amount - calculates total interest paid, helps user find how much is appropriate to put towards loans.
 - When user comes to page, a series of instructions show (depending if they've been there before?
 Or a button in corner of screen asking them if they'd like instructions?
 - scrollspy on the budget page?
 - demo version without need to sign in

+### Done!
+- Figure out how to structure DB.
+- User can get info from DB onto the Budget component.
+- User can save changes they make on the Budget component back into the DB.
+- Subtotals and totals display on DOM.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).